The VA Mortgage: Military Loan Is A Benefit

 You’ll probably notice that annual percentage rates (APRs) for VA home loans are often lower than those conventional (non-government), and substantially lower than those of FHA mortgages.

-To get a custom quote and comparison, however, contact several lenders for quotes and choose the best rate for your particular situation.Click to see your FHA loan eligibility (May 26th, 2017)
+To get a custom quote and comparison, however, contact several lenders for quotes and choose the best rate for your particular situation.Verify your home buying eligibility (Oct 25th, 2020)